dfki-ric-underactuated-lab/double_pendulum/docs/text/software_structure.rst

 .. note::

-   There should be not space after the separating comma.
+   There should be no space after the separating comma.

 The easiest way to stay consistent with this format is to use the functions